Chonthichar/blogs_lastestversion/README.md

 ## Suggest to creat new project for this and make sure you are in the right directory :
 'ls' : check elements in that directory ,
-'cd' : go to furthur directory,
+'cd' : go to furthur directory,    <br>
 'cd..' : back to previous directory

 1) Create virtual environment on your local machine and activate it by go into then directry use 'cd':